XenServer

 Note:

-XenServer root passwords must contain only ASCII characters.
+XenServer root passwords must contain only printable ASCII characters.

 If your computer has multiple NICs, select the NIC that you want to use for management.
 Choose OK to proceed.